Review Requirements Documents

 You can open documents using the Project pane, see Open and Close Documents.

-The content of the current document is displayed in the requirements table placed in the center application pane.
+The content of the current document is displayed in a table view placed in the central application pane.
 The table highlights the tree structure of the document and shows information about requirements in the following predefined columns:

 You can configure the table to display additional custom attribute columns or template columns.